Senior host nation leader retires after more than 34 years of service

+Stefania Villanova began her career with the U.S. Army in November 1986.
+At the time, the Lugo di Vicenza native had just returned from Fort Bragg, N.C.
+After a two-year tour in the States, she and her husband, a U.S. Army paratrooper, decided that Vicenza was the place they wanted to settle.
+Caserma Ederle offered good job opportunities and she found a job with the Troop Issue Support Activity, temporarily filling in for an accounting technician on maternity leave.

+Villanova’s potential and hard work didn’t go unnoticed.
+As a result, TISA converted her term position in a permanent appointment within the finance office.
+In 1989, Stefania moved to the budget office of the then 22nd Area Support Group, which became U.S. Army Garrison Vicenza, and later U.S. Army Garrison Italy.
+Villanova served within the resource management office until she retired as budget officer, which is the highest position attainable for a local national employee.

-Former budget officer Stefania Villanova, Resource Management office, U.S. Army Garrison Italy, retired Dec.
-31 after more than 34 years of service.
-She began her U.S. Army career as a host nation professional in November 1986.
-Her focus and competence, along with an unmatched commitment to excellence, left a lasting mark on all the military and civilian leaders she worked with throughout her years within the Vicenza and Darby military communities.
+Garrison commanders would approach her to ask for her expert advice, especially in times of budget constraints or units’ reorganizations.
+Her focus and competence, along with an unmatched commitment to excellence, left a lasting mark on all the military and civilian leaders she worked for, according to a commendation letter she received upon retirement.

+Her peers were another reason her time on Ederle was memorable, Villanova said.
+She talks fondly of a Sgt.
+Bowman and her mentor, Maria Furlan, who both led by example and instilled a deep appreciation for the value of honest hard work.

+“Employees need to be dedicated, supportive and accountable.
+It’s important to take care of one’s team and not leave anyone behind,” Villanova said.

 |Date Taken: